You've reached Joshua Fried, composer, performer, and producer, at joshuafried.com.

 The derelict site of Joshua Fried, composer

-Composer, performer, tech-head, and trickster, Joshua Fried played tape loops at CBGB, Mudd Club, Club 57, Pyramid, PS 122, Danceteria, and Limelight, as well as in LA, Chicago, Paris, and Amsterdam.
+bio Composer, performer, tech-head, and trickster, Joshua Fried played tape loops at legendary NYC nightclubs CBGB, Mudd Club, Club 57, Pyramid, PS 122, Danceteria, and Limelight, as well as in LA, Chicago, Paris, and Amsterdam.

-As RADIO WONDERLAND, Joshua performed with a steering wheel, boombox, old shoes struck with sticks, and laptop—appearing at Joe’s Pub, le Poisson Rouge, and Lincoln Center, as well as in Tokyo, Berlin, Milan, Paris, and Venice.
+As RADIO WONDERLAND, Joshua has performed with a boombox, Buick steering wheel, old shoes struck with sticks, and laptop, at Joe’s Pub, le Poisson Rouge, and Lincoln Center, as well as in Tokyo, Berlin, Milan, Paris, and Venice.

-As a producer, he’s worked with Chaka Khan, They Might Be Giants, David First, and others.
-He signed with Atlantic Records as a dance artist in the 1980s and became the youngest composer featured in American Music in the 20th Century (Schirmer Books).
+As a producer, Joshua worked with Chaka Khan, They Might Be Giants, David First, and others.

 Joshua’s music has been released on the free103point9, Trace, clang, Tellus, phse, and Atlantic Records labels.